Places to See Birds and Other Useful Links

 New Mexico is a birding paradise offering diverse landscapes that attract a wide variety of bird species.
-From the Rio Grande Bosque to the dramatic cliffs of the Gila National Forest, birders can enjoy spotting everything from Sandhill Cranes and Western Tanagers to rare species like the Painted Redstart.
+From the Rio Grande Bosque to the dramatic cliffs of the Gila National Forest, bird watchers enjoy spotting everything from Sandhill Cranes and Western Tanagers to rare species like the Painted Redstart.
 Bosque del Apache National Wildlife Refuge is a must-visit, especially during the winter migration season when thousands of geese and cranes take to the skies.

 Rio Grande Nature Center